JavaBrians/learing-Ladder/bird-watcher/README.md

 # Bird Watcher

-Welcome to Bird Watcher on Exercism's Java Track.
+Welcome to Bird Watcher on Java Brains.
-If you need help running the tests or submitting your code, check out `HELP.md`.
 If you get stuck on the exercise, check out `HINTS.md`, but try and solve it without using those first :)

 ## Introduction